Rahm tells a few Trump-like whoppers in his Stanford talk

 OK, let's break that whopper down before we let the mayor stray too far into the realm of "alternative facts."

 Number one, Chicago's students are not leading the country in educational gains.
-Their test scores are roughly on line with public school students in other large cities.
+Their test scores are roughly in line with public school students in other large cities.
 Moreover, the test-score gap between students from Chicago's wealthy families and low-income families is growing, as I've explained before.

 It's a troubling trend, and Rahm apparently has no idea how to stop it.